Alton Towers: Early theme park developments (1980-1990)

+Tussauds Group developments (1990–2007)

-In 1990, Broome sold Alton Towers to The Tussauds Group, then a division of Pearson plc, after his development of the former Battersea Power Station encountered financial difficulty.
+In 1990, Broome sold Alton Towers to The Tussauds Group, then a division of Pearson plc, after his development of the former Battersea Power Station encountered financial difficulties.
 The change of park ownership brought another era of development, involving the opening of new themed areas and attractions, such as Runaway Mine Train (1992), The Haunted House (1992), Toyland Tours (1994), and Nemesis (1994).
 Tussauds' park development team from 1990 to 2002 included attraction producer John Wardley among others.

 The Tussauds Group was sold to venture capital firm Charterhouse in 1998.
-The opening of Oblivion that same year and Air (now Galactica) in 2002 saw the park sustain new major roller coasters, both marketed as 'World First' rides.
+Oblivion opened that same year and Air (now Galactica) opened in 2002, both advertised as 'World First' ride types, followed by Spinball Whizzer in 2004.

 In 2005, Dubai International Capital (DIC) acquired Tussauds for £800 million.
+That same year, Rita–Queen of Speed was built in the Ug Land area of the park.

+Merlin Entertainments developments (2007–present)

 In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it with its then-subsidiary Merlin Entertainments.
 Dubai International Capital also gained 20% of Merlin Entertainment.

-On 17 July 2007, Alton Towers was sold to private investor Nick Leslau's investment firm Prestbury under a sale and leaseback agreement.
+On 17 July 2007, Alton Towers was sold to private investment firm Prestbury under a sale and leaseback agreement.
 Merlin continues to operate the site under a renewable 35-year lease.
-As of 2016, the property is under control of Secure Income REIT plc, of which Nick Leslau is a non-executive director.
+As of 2024, the property is owned by LondonMetric Property.

-As of early 2008 the resort changed its name to 'Alton Towers Resort' to better reflect its status as a multi-day destination.
-Most other Merlin-owned theme parks with onsite hotels would follow the same course over the following few years.
-In 2020, Alton Towers operated on a shortened season due to the COVID-19 pandemic, operating on a limited capacity from July 4 through November.
+As of early 2008, the resort changed its name to Alton Towers Resort to better reflect its status as a multi-day destination.
+At the end of the 2008 season, the Corkscrew closed and its corkscrew track element was placed in the park admissions plaza as a feature in early 2010.
+TH13TEEN, the first roller coaster to feature a freefall drop track, opened in March 2010 on the former site of the Corkscrew.

+In 2020, Alton Towers operated on a shortened season due to the COVID-19 pandemic, operating on a limited capacity from 4 July to 5 November.
+The resort resumed normal operations on 12 April 2021.

+In 2024, Nemesis was revamped as Nemesis Reborn after a year-long refurbishment, along with a revamp of the surrounding Forbidden Valley area.
+The following year saw the opening of Toxicator in the area, a HUSS suspended topspin, on the former site of Ripsaw.
+2025 also saw a cut to entertainment offerings, with the stage on the lawn being removed and a decrease in live actors.

+In 2025, Alton Towers announced a new junior roller coaster based on the Bluey (TV series) was being developed for Cbeebies Land, and would open in Spring 2026, replacing Postmat Pat Parcel Post.